eclipse-ibeji/ibeji/docs/design/README.md

 ## <a name="dtdl">DTDL</a>

 Fundamental to the Ibeji solution is its use of Digital Twin Definition Language [DTDL](https://github.com/Azure/opendigitaltwins-dtdl) to identify and specify each of the vehicle's resources.
+We are using Version 3 of DTDL.

 This initial contribution does not try to arrange the resources into a hierarchy or into a graph.
 It is expected that some future version will facilitate this.